turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo-v2.md

 1. Plan out the HTML layout (colors and icons do not need to match, but overall layout should closely match the demo video)
 2. Create the functions that describe/update the players and their data
 3. Create the functions that describe/update the game board and gameplay
-4. Reflect: without thinking about the DOM, could you call functions and make an entire game work?
+4. Reflect: without thinking about the DOM, could you call all the necessary functions that a game would need in order to function?
 Would your data update properly?
 Would your game be able to know when someone has won? etc
 5. Create central game board on the DOM and connect it to the game's data
 6. Display each player's data in the sidebars
 7. Connect the data model to the DOM - ensure that the data model updates based on user interaction